maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Alter list of acceptible expressions.
 Unicode super/subscripts now are invalid.
 Use 150_replace filter in students' input.
 2. Add in the extra input option `feedback` to run in parallel with validators to give opportunities for bespoke messages.

+Improve the display of floats.
+Numbers of decimal places are now respected in all parts of expressions, and floats such as `1.7E-9` are displayed at \(1.7 \times 10^{-9}\).

 TODO:

 1. Change 'core/event' to 'core_filters/events' in input.js and stackjsvle.js.